GoogleCloudPlatform/ml-auto-solutions/docs/contributing.md

 Once you've set up your virtual environment, ensure you are using the correct intepreter from your local `.venv` directory from the [`Python: Select Interpreter`](https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment) command.

+When we update the development requirements (especially Airflow itself), you may want to just delete your `.venv` directory and run through these instructions again.

 ### Code Style

 We use the code linter [Pylint](https://github.com/pylint-dev/pylint) and formatter [Pyink](https://github.com/google/pyink).